ghiscoding/slickgrid-react/README.md

 ### NPM Package
 [slickgrid-react on NPM](https://www.npmjs.com/package/slickgrid-react)

-### Demo page
+### Live Demo page
-`Slickgrid-React` works with all `Bootstrap` versions, you can see a demo of each one below.
+`Slickgrid-React` works with all `Bootstrap` versions and/or any other UI framework you wish to use (Bulma, Material Design, ...), you can see a demo of each one below.
 There are also 2 new styling Themes, Material & Salesforce which are also available.
 You can also use different SVG icons, you may want to look at the [Wiki - SVG Icons](https://github.com/ghiscoding/slickgrid-react/wiki/SVG-Icons)
 - [Bootstrap 5 demo](https://ghiscoding.github.io/slickgrid-react)

+#### Working Demos
+For a complete working set of working demos, you strongly suggest that you clone the [Slickgrid-React Demos](https://github.com/ghiscoding/slickgrid-react-demos) repository (instructions are provided in the demo repo).
+This repo provides multiple samples and it is also worth to know that these demos are updated frequently.

 ### Like it? :star: it
-You like to use **Slickgrid-React**?
-Be sure to upvote :star:, maybe support me with cafeine :coffee: and feel free to contribute. 👷👷‍♀️
+You like **Slickgrid-React**?
+Be sure to upvote :star:, and perhaps support me with cafeine :coffee: and feel free to contribute. 👷👷‍♀️

 <a href='https://ko-fi.com/ghiscoding' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />